anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The result is sent to the Registrar from a fixed source UDP port.

 As described in {{RFC7252, Section 5.3.1}}, when the Registrar sends packets for the Pledge, it MUST return the token field unchanged.
-This allows the Join Proxy to decode the saved pledge state, and reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet.
+This allows the Join Proxy to decode the saved Pledge state, and reconstruct the Pledges link-local IP address, interace and UDP (destination) port for the return packet.
 {{fig-stateless}} shows this per-packet mapping on the Join Proxy.

 The Registrar transiently stores the extended token field information in case it needs to generate additional messages as a result of DTLS processing.